Ks89/My-MEAN-website-server/README.md

 1c. replace 'YOUR GOOGLE RECAPTCHA...' with Google Recaptcha2's keys 1d. reaplce INSERT A JWT SECRET HERE with an alphanumerical string (I'm using a random string with a length = 72)

-2. install all necessary tools (Node.js, redis-server, mongo db)
-3. execute this command `npm install` into the root folder
+2. execute this command `npm install` into the root folder  (if it will fail, run it again)
-4. execute this command `redis-server
-5. execute this command `mongod` (on Mac OSX use `sudo mongod`)
+3. start redis-server (both on Linux and Mac run `redis-server`, on Windows start C:\Program files\Redis\redis-server.exe)
+4. start MongoDb (on Linux run `mongod`, on Mac run `sudo mongod` and on Windows start C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe)
-6. execute this command `gulp` into the root folder to start this application (back-end)
+5. execute this command `npm start` into the root folder to start this application (back-end)

-All REST webservices will be available at http://localhost:3001
+All REST webservices will be available at http://localhost:3001 for instance http://localhost:3001/api/projects

 ## How to run tests (server-side)
-If you want to run server's tests execute this command `gulp test`.
+If you want to run server's tests execute this command `npm test`.

-## How to start
+## How to start (development mode)
 - cd 'main folder of this project'
-- `gulp`
+- `npm start`
 - all REST services will be available at http://localhost:3001

 ## Features